rallekralle11/Project_Epi/README.md

 # Epi

 Named after the Epipactis genus or orchids.
-The flower of one appears on the bottom of the board.
+The flower of one appears on the board.

 ![board](board3.png)